lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 ```
 </details>

-7. Next, we need to add a new IAM policy to the `WebServerKinesisRole` resource, which will give it permission to put event records on the Kinesis Delivery Stream.
-Go to line 548 in the CloudFormation template, where the `Policies:` section begins and add the following policy statement:
+6. Next, we added a new IAM policy to the `WebServerKinesisRole` resource, which will give it permission to put event records on the Kinesis Delivery Stream.
+This is on line 548 in the CloudFormation template, where the `Policies:` section begins:

 <details>
 <summary><strong>See this edit in context (expand for code)</strong></summary>